-Table 21-7 describes the tunable parameters for the VXFEN driver.
+Table 23-7 describes the tunable parameters for the VXFEN driver.

-Table 21-7 VXFEN tunable parameters
+Table 23-7 VXFEN tunable parameters

-vxfen Parameter Description and Values: Default, Minimum, and Maximum

-dbg_log_size Size of debug log in bytes

-■ Values

-Default: 131072 (128 KB)

-Minimum: 65536 (64 KB) Maximum: 524288 (512 KB)

-Waxiiiuiii.
-324200 (312 KD)

-vxfen_max_delay Specifies the maximum number of seconds that the smaller sub-cluster waits before racing with larger sub-clusters for control of the coordinator disks when a network partition occurs.
+vxfen Parameter Description and Values: Default, Minimum, and Maximum vxfen_debug_sz Size of debug log in bytes Values Default: 131072 (128 KB) Minimum: 65536 (64 KB) Maximum: 524288 (512 KB) vxfen_max_delay Specifies the maximum number of seconds that the smaller sub-cluster waits before racing with larger sub-clusters for control of the coordinator disks when a network partition occurs.
 This value must be greater than the vxfen_min_delay value.

-■ Values

-Default: 60

-Minimum: 1

-Maximum: 600

-vxfen_min_delay Specifies the minimum number of seconds that the smaller sub-cluster waits before racing with larger sub-clusters for control of the coordinator disks when a network partition occurs.
+Values Default: 60 Minimum: 1 Maximum: 600 vxfen_min_delay Specifies the minimum number of seconds that the smaller sub-cluster waits before racing with larger sub-clusters for control of the coordinator disks when a network partition occurs.
 This value must be smaller than or equal to the vxfen_max_delay value.

-■ Values

-Default: 1

-Minimum: 1

-Maximum: 600

-vxfen_vxfnd_tmt Specifies the time in seconds that the I/O fencing driver VxFEN waits for the I/O fencing daemon VXFEND to return after completing a given task.
+Values Default: 1 Minimum: 1 Maximum: 600 vxfen_vxfnd_tmt Specifies the time in seconds that the I/O fencing driver VxFEN waits for the I/O fencing daemon VXFEND to return after completing a given task.
+Values Default: 60 Minimum: 10 Maximum: 600 vxfen Parameter Description and Values: Default, Minimum, and Maximum panic_timeout_offst Specifies the time in seconds based on which the I/O fencing driver VxFEN computes the delay to pass to the GAB module to wait until fencing completes its arbitration before GAB implements its decision in the event of a split-brain.
+You can set this parameter in the vxfenmode file and use the vxfenadm command to check the value.
+Depending on the vxfen_mode, the GAB delay is calculated as follows: For scsi3 mode: 1000 (panic_timeout_offst + vxfen_max_delay) For customized mode: 1000 (panic_timeout_offst + max (vxfen_vxfnd_tmt, vxfen_loser_exit_delay)) Default: 10

-■ Values

-Default: 60

-Minimum: 10

-Maximum: 600

-Table 21-7 VXFEN tunable parameters (continued)
+Table 23-7 VXFEN tunable parameters (continued)